mattlubbers/Udacity-RoboND-Pick_Place_Robot/README.md

 	print('Transforms Calculated')
 ```
 **Transformation Matrix from Base Link to End Effector**
+We can now multiply all link to link transforms to calculate a single transform that represents the robot base all the way to the gripper!
 ```
         T0_EE = simplify(T0_1 * T1_2 * T2_3 * T3_4 * T4_5 * T5_6 * T6_EE)
 ```
+### Inverse Position Kinematics
+We begin solving the Inverse Position Kinematics by calculating the rotation error between the DH parameters and the URDF.
+To do this, we must first define the corresponding matricies for rotation of Roll, Yaw, and Pitch:

 **Roll, Pitch, and Yaw Rotation Calculation**
 ```
 	# Compensate for rotation discrepancy between DH parameters and Gazebo